VanessaSoetjiadi/Weave/README.md

 # Weave
-To access the prototype homepage of the prototype website, please copy past the following page:
+To access the homepage of the prototype website, please copy past the following page:

 ````
 https://vanessasoetjiadi.github.io/weave/index